sergibarroso/wireguard-vpn-setup/README.md

-# How-to site-2-site WireGuard VPN
+# Site-2-site WireGuard VPN set up guide

 ## Intro

-This repo is a how-to set a WireGuard site-2-site VPN with Nanopi machines.
+This is a step by step guide on how to set up a WireGuard site-2-site VPN.

 This solution connects both sites, secures the connection between both edge's LAN clients, and additionally, it routes all traffic going to the internet through site Y gateway as we can see in the following diagram.